 - Tag editor when you have finished addressing their comments.

 When your review is complete, click Comment, Approve, or Request changes, at your discretion.
 This will trigger a notificaton to the author.

-* [ ] post follows Content Guidelines * [ ] post follows Style Guide * [ ] title is in Title Case * [ ] publication date is ok * [ ] alternative text of images is informative * [ ] Twitter metadata looks ok (paste post preview link in [Twitter card validator](https://cards-dev.twitter.com/validator); might have to click twice on "Preview card") * [ ] author metadata is provided with correct folder name * [ ] html not included in pull request of Rmd post * [ ] I ran `roblog::ro_lint_md()` on index.md * [ ] I ran `roblog::ro_check_urls()` on index.md * [ ] I ran a spell-check on index.md * [ ] YAML subject tags are ok (add "community" for post by non-staff non-editor) * [ ] YAML package-version included * [ ] YAML subject tags - software peer review, packagename * [ ] acknowledges and links to reviewers * [ ] links to peer review thread
+* [ ] post follows Content Guidelines * [ ] post follows Style Guide * [ ] title is in Title Case * [ ] publication date is ok * [ ] alternative text of images is informative * [ ] Twitter metadata looks ok (paste post preview link in [Twitter card validator](https://cards-dev.twitter.com/validator); might have to click twice on "Preview card") * [ ] author metadata is provided with correct folder name * [ ] html not included in pull request of Rmd post * [ ] I ran `roblog::ro_lint_md()` on index.md * [ ] I ran `roblog::ro_check_urls()` on index.md * [ ] I ran a spell-check on index.md * [ ] YAML subject tags are ok ("tech notes" for tech notes; "community" for non-staff non-editor) * [ ] YAML package-version included * [ ] YAML subject tags - software peer review, packagename * [ ] acknowledges and links to reviewers * [ ] links to peer review thread